badmofo/pyicebox/README.md

         Generate a new icebox wallet.

     keys
-        Displays the private addresses and private keys for a wallet.
+        Displays the addresses and private keys for a wallet.
         NOTE: This command will prompt you for your mnemonic.

     gas
-        Shows the current gas price in wei (must be online).
+        Shows the current gas price in WEI (must be online).

     lookup <addr>
         Shows the current balance and nonce given an address (must be online).